LeFrangin/reactjs-webpack-grommet-boilerplate/README.md

-# reactjs-webpack-boilerplate
-Boilerplate with complete dev environment for creating reactjs project using redux + webpack + hot refresh + react debug console + grommet
+# Boilerplate for ReactJS project using Webpack, Redux and Grommet

+This project set up a complete environment to start a project with ReactJS.

+## Plugins

+## Installation

+## Running

+## Todo

+## Contact